TiezhuSun/DexBERT/README.md

 # DexBERT
-A Pre-trained BERT for Representation learning of Android Applications
+A Pre-trained BERT for Finer-grained Representation learning of Android Applications

 # Environment